Non-surgical Medical Abortion commonly known “Abortion Pill” is available up to 8 weeks of LMP.

 - Most women will continue to bleed lightly for 2 to 4 weeks after expelling the uterine contents.

 - If the pregnancy tissue has not passed, we will schedule you for a D&C surgical abortion.

-- Mifepristone, commonly referred to as RU486 is FDA approved and works by blocking the hormone progesterone, which is needed to maintain an early pregnancy.
+- The first tablet is FDA approved and works by blocking the hormone progesterone, which is needed to maintain an early pregnancy.

-- Misoprostol is a prostaglandin like medication which has been FDA approved for several years.
+- The second set of tablets are prostaglandin like medication which has been FDA approved for several years.
 The drug has been used in obstetrics to induce labor and to treat stomach ulcers.
 The most commonly reported side effects are nausea, vomiting, and diarrhea of brief duration.
 No other side effects or adverse reactions have been reported at the dosage used in this method of pregnancy termination.
-Misoprostol will help the uterus to expel the pregnancy.
+They will help the uterus to expel the pregnancy.